Blog

 That’s the difference Read Right methodology makes.
 No one can know how many kids develop negative self-perceptions and coping skills when they assume they cannot be as successful as their siblings or peers.
 It can cause one to wonder how many bright kids are diagnosed every year with ADD/ADHD simply because they struggle to read.
 And, the best possible end to this story: Once an authentically excellent reader, always an excellent reader!

-Read Right methodology truly does “empower the mind” for authentic reading excellence.
+Read Right methodology uses the brain’s ability to figure out complex things to truly “empower the mind” for authentic reading excellence.
 Just ask Tyler’s mom: In the 7th month of his 2nd Grade year, Tyler is reading 3rd and 4th Grade chapter books.
 He has needed no other help in reading.
-Today, now loves to SIT and READ!
-It’s fun and, for him–as it should be for every child, it’s easy!
+Today, he now loves to SIT and READ!
+It’s fun and, for him–as it should be for every child, reading is now easy!

 Learning to Read’s “Dark” Secret